Privacy policies of the above site may differ from NCEI's.

-Links do not constitute endorsement by NGDC or NOAA.
+Links do not constitute endorsement.

 Why Study Sea Floor Composition?

 Our sincerest thanks to the scientists who contributed ideas for the summary below.

 How can data derived from sea floor samples be used?

 - To study past climate change for environmental prediction.

 - To understand the impact of benthic habitat on fisheries and other biological communities.

 - To study offshore pollution patterns and mechanisms to help sustain healthy coasts.